 Greenholme's Past

-Daw Bank, on the Galloway Gate in Greenholme, offers self catering accommodation for steam enthusiasts, horse riders and walkers to explore the quiet lanes of Westmorland.
-But it wasn't always so quiet...
+Daw Bank, on the Galloway Gate in Greenholme, offers self catering accommodation for walkers, steam enthusiasts, horse riders and writers to explore the quiet lanes of Westmorland.

 Lambert gives some interesting insights into Greenholme's past in "Transect Through Time" (1996).
 In a very full chapter, we read that Greenholme and Roundthwaite were on the old "Galloway Gate" droving and pack road which ran from the Scottish border down into southern England.